morceaudebois/debrandify/readme.md

 - [ ] Animated logo (maybe)
 - [ ] Translation file + french translation
 - [ ] Publish on WordPress!

+## 😮 Random things to know

+- When installed, DeWordPressify also takes care of centering the WordPress form on the login page.

+- If strings are edited in the main file, you can regenerate the pot file by installing wp-cli and running `wp i18n make-pot . languages/dwpify.pot`.